Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: Introduction

+Prior submap-based place recognition and hierarchical fusion methods have shown the benefit of aggregating multiple frames and combining complementary cues.
+However, most of them still build descriptors on explicit submap representations (raw points/voxel grids), where (i) surface normals estimated are sensitive to non-uniform sampling and density variations, and (ii) occupancy/BEV projections inherit discretization artifacts \cite{ref15,ref18}.
+As a result, fusion alone does not fully address descriptor instability under repeated traversals with different sampling patterns.
+Our work targets this missing link by constructing an implicit submap that yields stable occupancy evidence and consistent normals for descriptor formation.

-To address these issues, we have deviated from the previous explicit 3D point cloud input and introduced a point-based implicit representation as the input data.
-We introduce this representation for three reasons: \begin{itemize} \item[$\bullet$] The point-based implicit representation is compact, flexible, and continuous.
-It possesses rotational and translational invariance, as well as spatial density invariance. \item[$\bullet$] This representation can efficiently provide high-quality, globally consistent surface normals, offering the opportunity to derive more discriminative place recognition descriptors. \item[$\bullet$] This representation enables more flexible online removal of dynamic objects, leading to more robust place recognition.recognition. \end{itemize}
+To address these issues, we have moved away from the previous explicit 3D point cloud input and, instead, now use an elastic neural points-based implicit representation.
+This representation is introduced for three key reasons that are outlined below. \begin{itemize} \item[$\bullet$] The elastic neural points-based implicit representation is compact, flexible, and continuous.
+It possesses rotational and translational invariance, as well as spatial density invariance. \item[$\bullet$] This representation can efficiently provide high-quality, globally consistent surface normals, offering the opportunity to derive more discriminative place recognition descriptors. \item[$\bullet$] This representation enables more flexible online removal of dynamic objects, leading to more robust place recognition. \end{itemize}

-This paper proposes a brand-new place recognition method based on LiDAR point clouds, as illustrated in Fig.~\ref{fig_8}.
-This method uses a point-based implicit representation as the input for scene representation and utilizes the Signed Distance Function (SDF) and stability prediction values to filter out online dynamic objects.
-Subsequently, it integrates normal and BEV information to enhance place recognition capability.
-Specifically, we construct a normal-based descriptor by leveraging the angular differences between the surface normals of the key 3D segment.
-Meanwhile, we generate evenly distributed occupancy grid information using the point-based implicit representation and compute BEV descriptors.
-Finally, we combine these two types of descriptors to form the final descriptor.

-In summary, the contributions of this article are as follows: \begin{itemize} \item[$\bullet$] We introduce a point-based implicit representation.
-Leveraging its consistent properties and high-quality surface normals, we construct a novel point cloud-based place recognition scheme. \item[$\bullet$] We propose a cross-modal geometric hierarchy fusion method that synthesizes structural normal descriptors with rotation-invariant BEV features, enabling resilient 3D place recognition through complementary geometric representations. \item[$\bullet$] We propose a training-free, handcrafted feature extraction method.
-Our implicit representation enables substantial storage savings and real-time operation.
-Extensive experiments demonstrate that our method outperforms state-of-the-art approaches. \end{itemize}